-Run electric priming pump with primer shut-off valve open, until maximum vacuum is shown on the gage.
-The vacuum should hold for several minutes before satisfactory performance of pump can be expected.
+Run electric priming pump with primer shut-off valve open, until 22" of Hg is shown on the gage.
+The vacuum should hold for no more than 10" of drop in 5 minutes before satisfactory performance of pump can be expected.